Placing a Gate in a Terrain Wall

 - Notice that, by default, concrete is used as the material for our terrain wall.
 To change this to a stone material, use the Select Objects tool to select the terrain wall and click on the Open Object edit tool to display its specification dialog.

-- On the General tab, we will first increase the thickness of our terrain wall by changing its Width from the default value of 6" to 15".
+- On the General panel, we will first increase the thickness of our terrain wall by changing its Width from the default value of 6" to 15".

-- Now, select the Materials tab and click on the Terrain Path then click the Library Material button to display the Select Library Object dialog.
+- Now, select the Materials panel and click on the Terrain Path then click the Library Material button to display the Select Library Object dialog.

-- You can click on the plus [+] sign to expand out the Materials or Manufacturers libraries and browse to the location of the type of material that you want to use.
+- You can click on the to expand out the Materials or Manufacturers libraries and browse to the location of the type of material that you want to use.

-For the purposes of this example, we used the Cambria stone material located in the Manufacturers folder in Eldorado Stone.
+For the purposes of this example, we used the Cambria stone material located in the Manufacturers catalog in Eldorado Stone.

 Once you have selected the appropriate material, click the OK button to close out of the Select Library Object dialog.

-- Click OK again to apply the material and close out of the Terrain Wall's specification dialog.
+- Click OK again to apply the material and close out of the Terrain Wall specification dialog.

 - Repeat these steps for the other section of wall.

 In many ways Terrain Walls act like fences; they follow the contours of the terrain features, regions, and elevation lines that you have placed.
-However, unlike a fence, you cannot place a gate directly into a Terrain Wall.
+However, unlike a fence, you cannot place a gate directly into a Terrain Wall, so you need to place a small fence segment in the plan.

 In this section of the tutorial, we will show you how to connect a section of fence to the terrain wall to place a gate.